Chart Color Schemes

 Canterbury features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 68.7% of all households, including 28.4% couples with children, 27.5% couples without children, and 10.8% single parent families.
-Non-family households account for 31.3%, with lone person households at 24.4% and group households comprising 6.9%.
+Non-family households account for the remaining 31.3%, with lone person households at 24.4% and group households comprising 6.9%.
 The median household size is 2.5 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households